thejat/ml-notebooks/readme.md

     - Teaching Assistant: [Parshan Pakiman](https://parshanpakiman.github.io/)
  - Offline communication:
     - Instructor Office Hours: Thursays 2.30 to 3.30 PM at UH 2404
-    - TA Lab Sessions and Office Hours: TBD
+    - TA Recitations and/or Office Hours: Mondays 6.30 to 7.30 PM on Zoom (see Blackboard)

 ### Dates